 Aerospace Dreams

 Part history, part fiction, I like to think that these designs are technically feasible.
 They are my might-have-beens, my "What-ifs".
+I have begun writing a historical novel around them and their designer, Ben Tanner.

 De Havilland DH.88A Meteor: the "MacRobertson Interceptor"